 I live in Nashville, Tennessee, and am originally from Virginia Beach, Virginia.
 After graduating from Kempsville High School in 1993, I came later that summer to begin college at Belmont University in the Music City, studying in Belmont’s Music Business program.
-In this time, I had a strong internship experience working with and getting to know heroes in Contemporary Christian Music, namely Charlie Peacock, who was beginning re:think records at the time.
+In this time, I had a strong internship experience working with and in Contemporary Christian Music, namely Charlie Peacock, who was beginning re:think records at the time.
 His first artist was Sarah Masen.

 Chip Andrus and me in Dublin – August 2010